2013 Lexus ES Hybrid Interior

 - "Similarly, the optional heated wood-and-leather steering wheel heats just the portions at 3 and 9 o'clock.
 Touch anywhere else and the wheel stays cold.
 I'm calling foul: If Chrysler can heat the wood portion of the 300's wheel, Lexus should, too." -- Cars.com

 Like most hybrids, the ES 300h has slightly less trunk space than its gas-only sibling.
 There’s 12.1 cubic feet for cargo in the ES Hybrid’s trunk, which one reviewer says is a useful amount of room.
-Still, another critic notes that the ES 300h lacks a center pass-through or folding rear seats, which limits its ability to haul larger items.
+Still, another critic notes that the ES 300h lacks a center pass-through and folding rear seats, which limits its ability to haul larger items.

 - "Typical of a hybrid, the ES 300h places its battery behind the rear seats, which lowers trunk volume to 12.1 cubic feet.
 Like the prior generation, the ES 350 gets a center pass-through but no folding backseat; the ES 300h has no opening at all." -- Cars.com